cerberus-ab/udnie/README.md

 # Udnie stylish
-Applies artistic style transfer to images using a pre-trained VGG-19 model.
+Applies artistic style transfer to images using
+- pre-trained VGG-19 model and optimization-based NST algorithm

 ### Install
 You need Python 3.9 or later, then requirements: